CrazyCoder613/awesome-vue/README.md

  - [willvalidate](https://github.com/gustavoSoriano/willvalidate) - Validation Forms for Vue.js.
  - [vue-m-validator](https://github.com/silksofthesoul/vue-m-validator) - Model data validation library, for VueJs.
  - [vue-isyourpasswordsafe](https://github.com/Pitu/vue-isyourpasswordsafe) - A small utility written in Vue that checks if the given password has been leaked against the Have I Been Pwned API.

-### Resize
- - [vue-not-visible](https://github.com/PxyUp/vue-not-visible) - Vue directive for removing from dom (like v-if) element on screen smaller than breakpoints.

 ### Scroll